techknohauz/Sprint-Challenge-Node-Express/Review.md

 */
 ## Mention two parts of Express that you learned about this week.
 /*
-I learned middleware and routing in express this week */
+I learned the concepts actual coding with middleware and routing in express this week.
+*/
 ## What is Middleware?
 /*